shawnhilgart/jsonschema2html/README.md

 ## Form Packs/Rendering

 The Parsed accepts an options pack attribute that can be used to modify the output of the parser, a few examples can be seen below.
+An explanation of the form pack concept can be found at [Building A Form Pack](https://github.com/shawnhilgart/jsonschema2html/wiki/Building-A-Form-Pack)

 * https://github.com/shawnhilgart/jsonschema2html-handlebars-pack
 * https://github.com/shawnhilgart/jsonschema2html-txt-pack